Civil Litigation in Texas: The Basics in Three Phases

 - Submit to questioning under oath

-Answering Discovery - If you’ve been sent Discovery requests, answer it within the time that the court orders or the civil procedure rules require.
+Answering Discovery: If you’ve been sent discovery requests, answer it within the time that the court orders or the civil procedure rules require.
 Answer completely, based on all information reasonably available to you.
-(See Texas Rules of Civil Procedure, Rule 192.7 – 193.1)
+(See Texas Rules of Civil Procedure, Rule 192.7 – 193.1, available at the web site of the Office of Court Administration).

 Sometimes, parties need to ask the court for things before or during trial.
 To ask the court for something during litigation, you will usually need to file either a motion or request.
 Some of the most common motions and requests are:

-Request for Jury- This request should be made if you want a jury to decide your case.
+Request for Jury: This request should be made if you want a jury to decide your case.
 Due to the current state of the law, it can be difficult to get a jury in your case.
-(See Texas Rules of Civil Procedure 216a).
+(See Texas Rule of Civil Procedure 216a).

-Motion for Continuance- This written motion asks the judge to postpone your hearing until a later date.
+Motion for Continuance: This written motion asks the judge to postpone your hearing until a later date.
 This motion must include the reasons why your hearing should be postponed.
-(See Texas Rules of Civil Procedure 247, 251-254, 330(c-d)).
+(See Texas Rules of Civil Procedure 247, 251 through 254, and 330(c) and 339(d).

 This new petition title should start with the words “First Amended" For example, if you were amending an Original Petition for Divorce you would title the amended petition First Amended Original Petition for Divorce.

-The amended petition should be completely filled out so that it is a complete filing.
-Do not just fill out the parts you want to change, instead fill out the petition with the parts you want to change and the parts you don’t so that it is a complete filing.
+The amended petition should be completely filled out.
+Do not just fill out the parts you want to change.
+Instead, fill out the amended petition with the parts you want to change and the parts you don’t so that it is a complete filing.
 After filing this amended petition, you must notify the other party so that they know what the changes are.

 If you decide to change your petition during the last seven days before trial, you must ask the judge for permission to amend your pleading.
 To ask for permission, use a Motion to Amend Pleading.
-(See Texas Rules of Civil Procedure 63-65.)
+(See Texas Rules of Civil Procedure 63 through 65.)

 Nonsuit: If the Plaintiff hasn’t shown all of his or her evidence, other than rebuttal evidence, to the court, the Plaintiff can end the case by filing a Notice of Nonsuit with the court clerk.
 (See Texas Rules of Civil Procedure 162, 163.)